ArpitaDeb/networking-tcp-notes/old2/README.md

 ## HTTP

-We didn't talk about this in lecture, but I want to mention HTTP.
+We ended off the lecture with a short discussion about HTTP.
 HTTP is a _way to use TCP_.
 In other words, it's a protocol that says HOW we should use TCP.
 HTTP has some opinions, which involve a CLIENT and a SERVER.

 CLIENT: MAKES A REQUEST TO THE SERVER